Russia: Exiled TV Host Tatyana Lazareva Arrested in Absentia

 Date: June 13, 2024

-Women Press Freedom strongly condemns the Russian Ministry of Internal Affairs' issuance of a search warrant for the exiled television host Tatyana Lazareva.
+Women Press Freedom strongly condemns the arrest of exiled television host Tatyana Lazareva in absentia.
 This development is the latest episode in the ongoing persecution of Lazareva, a vocal critic of President Vladimir Putin's regime.
 Women Press Freedom stands in solidarity with Tatyana Lazareva and all journalists and activists who face persecution for exercising their right to free speech.
 We call on the international community to condemn these acts of transnational repression and to support measures that protect and empower journalists and activists worldwide.
 The targeting of Lazareva is not only an attack on one individual but a blatant affront to the principles of press freedom and human rights.
 We urge all governments and international organizations to hold the Russian government accountable for its continuous efforts to silence its critics and control the free flow of information.

 Lazareva, a vocal critic of President Vladimir Putin's regime, was labeled a "foreign agent" in July 2022, a designation also given to her ex-husband, TV presenter Mikhail Shats.
 Both fled Russia following the full-scale invasion of Ukraine.
 In June 2023, the Presnensky District Court in Moscow fined Lazareva 30,000 rubles for failing to label her social media posts with the "foreign agent" disclaimer.